KeeperOfTheVoid/unit-test-tutorial/README.md

 If you are using IntelliJ IDEA < 13.1, skip to the instructions below.

-1 Open command prompt/terminal and navigate to root folder of the project 2 Run the command 'gradlew idea' or 'gradlew eclipse', depending on your IDE 3 After you see 'BUILD SUCCESSFUL' you can open the project in your IDE
+1 Open command prompt/terminal and navigate to root folder of the project 2 Run the command 'gradlew idea'

-IntelliJ IDEA is the only IDE I use.
-Therefore, I don't use Eclipse or any other IDE.
-As such, I don't include any plugins for other IDEs.
+3 After you see 'BUILD SUCCESSFUL' you can open the project in your IDE

 ## IntelliJ 13.1